 Existence, the Universe

-He realized, experienced that existence itself is coexistence, as ‘sentient (conscious) and insentient (unconscious) units saturated in all-pervasive space’.
-Stability and harmony is innate to Existence.
+He realized, experienced that Existence is Coexistence, stability and harmony is innate to Existence.
 Every unit or ‘thing’ in Existence is in self-organization & participates in the larger organization.
 There is a definite, natural direction and purpose in evolution – and this is manifested as the intricate & astonishing web of Matter, Plants, Animals and Humans on this planet.
 The Human being alone creates problems due to his ignorance and delusion.
 This is communicated via the following 5 aphorisms or truth-statements: